ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `continued` with the output `prep_msg`, or `finished` if the VDAF preparation process is finished for the report share.

-The Helper SHOULD store each report share's current preparation state and the aggregation job's round.

 ##### POST `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` {#aggregation-job-post}

 In the continuation phase, the Leader drives the VDAF preparation of each share